David Gilmour (businessman): Early life

-David Harrison Gilmour was born in Toronto in 1931.
+David Harrison Gilmour was born in Winnipeg on November 5, 1931, and grew up in Toronto.
+His father was Adam Gilmour, an investment banker, and his mother was Doris Godson Gilmour, an opera singer.
 At age 16, his father offered him the option between enough cash to start his own company, or a $10 stipend a day to go travelling in Europe on his own.
-He chose to go travelling, and believes he learned how to become an entrepreneur by observing other people on his travels.
+He chose to go travelling, and believed he learned how to become an entrepreneur by observing other people on his travels.